Sophie Brogden

 About Me

-I mainly use bamboo paper for sustainability and Fabriano paper.
+I mainly use Fabriano paper in my studio.
 Heavier Somerset paper is used for etching prints as the paper needs to be soaked and dried before it is placed onto the prepared plate and rolled through the etching press.

 Once a week I travel to North London to a specialist Art studio to create etchings and aquatints on zinc plates.
 A process which hasn't changed much since Rembrandt, a plate is carefully cleaned and prepared,